 Hi!
 I’m Anthony, my colleagues call me Ming Jai (明仔).
 I’m a UX Designer at Grayscale in Hong Kong.
-Here’s what a “typical” day looks like for me:
+Here’s what a “typical” day of agency life looks like for me:

 7:00 Unlike my freelancer wife, I don’t have the luxury of sleeping in.
 I wake up, shower, make some quick breakfast (oatmeal & banana for me, pellets & bok choy for our rabbit Mochi), and tidy up the flat a bit.

 8:35 Living in rural Sai Kung affords a beautiful morning view, but also a long commute to Hong Kong island.
 I load up an episode of my current favourite DnD podcast (Friends at the Table), grab my current library book (Genetic Twists of Fate), and head out to catch my bus.